alienator88/Pearcleaner/README.md

 </p>
 </br>

+> [!NOTE]
+> Pearcleaner is now signed/notarized with an Apple Developer account.
+Updating from the older unsigned version `(v3.7.6 and below)` of the app to the signed version `(v3.7.7 and up)`, you will need to fully remove and re-add Pearcleaner in the Accessibility and Full Disk Access permissions panes using the -/+ buttons.
+Toggling the permission off and on doesn't register unfortunately as macOS sees these as two separate apps now since the certificates are different.
+Use the permissions checker in the Pearcleaner general settings tab to navigate to these locations quickly.

 A free, source-available and fair-code licensed mac app cleaner inspired by [Freemacsoft's AppCleaner](https://freemacsoft.net/appcleaner/) and [Sun Knudsen's Privacy Guides](https://sunknudsen.com/privacy-guides/how-to-clean-uninstall-macos-apps-using-appcleaner-open-source-alternative) post on his app-cleaner script.
 This project was born out of wanting to learn more on how macOS deals with app installation/uninstallation and getting more Swift experience.
 If you have suggestions I'm open to hearing them, submit a feature request!